voncloft/Voncloft-OS/README.md

 **Updates:**
 - Not EVERYTHING will be updated, at best it is at my leisure on packages I view worth my while.
-- Packages are checked one time a day at 3:01 PM CST in my repository against https://distrowatch.com/packages.php (amongst other scripts located in Utilities/custom_progs) using a script located in utilities/bin/checkrepository
+- Packages are checked via the "updates.sh" in /Voncloft-OS (WORK IN PROGRESS not ready for production)
 - Updates can be viewed here: http://voncloft.dnsfor.me/updated

 **Workon next:**
 - PHP: needs to not overwrite httpd existing config files upon upgrading
-- universal upgrade script insteadof utilities/custom_progs currently in utilities/beta

 **bugs:**
 - mesa fails to build opengl drivers for virtualbox, building by hand....does don't know why